 Michaela Fritz is Vice Rector for Research and Innovation at MedUni Vienna.
 Her deputy will be Horst Bischof, Vice Rector for Research at the Graz University of Technology

-Outstanding Projects in Basic and Cutting-edge Research: 74th Meeting of the FWF Board Approves Roughly EUR 42.9 Million
+Outstanding Projects in Basic and Cutting-edge Research: 75th Meeting of FWF Board Approves Roughly EUR 42.9 Million

 Approximately 4.1 million Euro for the Schrödinger and Meitner career programmes.

 The recently published ERA-Learn Country Report highlights the great efforts made by the FWF to connect Austrian researchers with their colleagues from all over Europe.
 In the last five years, 55 projects with the involvement of Austrian researchers could be realised as part of ERA-NET programmes.

 The new FAQ are aimed in particular at the principal investigators of FWF-funded projects in the project stage and are intended to contribute to a successful project development.

 Research on Research Institute (RoRI) Launches to Enable More Strategic, Open, Diverse, and Inclusive Research